joshuadavidnelson/scripts-to-footer/README.md

 ### Donate

 Like this plugin and feeling generous?
-Please consdier [donating](http://joshuadnelson.com/donate) to support freelance development.
+Please consider [donating](http://joshuadnelson.com/donate) to support freelance development.